 - 1 tsp vanilla extract (optional, but recommended)

 - 1/4 tsp salt, or large pinch (optional, but recommended)

 - 1 cup plus 1/4 cup flour being careful not to pack down when measuring (required)

 - 1 cup chocolate chips (any kind your prefer or have on hand)

 - Preheat oven to 350ºF.

-- Add the egg and mix until incorporated.
+- Add the egg and vanilla (if using) to the butter/sugar mixture and mix until incorporated.

-- Bake at 350ºF until just set on the edges and middle still looks undercooked.
-About 8-12 minutes. (if you did not use brown sugar the cookies will not brown because of the lack of baking soda and baking powder)
+- Bake at 350ºF until just set on the edges and middle still looks a little bit undercooked.
+About 8-12 minutes. (these cookies do not brown as much as other cookies because of the lack of baking soda or baking powder.)